Matt Millen: Early life and education

-College career
+Penn State Nittany Lions

-Millen was recruited from Whitehall High School by Penn State, where he became an All-American defensive tackle for the Nittany Lions.
+Millen was recruited from Whitehall High School by Penn State, where he played for the Nittany Lions in the 1976, 1977, 1978, and 1979 seasons.
+In 1978, Millen was named an All-American defensive tackle for Penn State.

-NFL career
+Career

+National Football League

-Following his career at Penn State, Millen entered the 1980 NFL Draft and was selected by the Oakland Raiders with the draft's 43rd overall selection in the second round.
+Following his career at Penn State, Millen entered the 1980 NFL draft and was selected by the Oakland Raiders with the draft's 43rd overall selection in the second round.

-During his 12-year NFL playing career, Millen played for the Raiders, the San Francisco 49ers, and the Washington Redskins.
+During his 12-year National Football League playing career, Millen played for the Raiders, the San Francisco 49ers, and the Washington Redskins.
 He won a Super Bowl with each of these teams, including two with the Raiders (one when the team was based in Oakland and one during their stint in Los Angeles).
-He won one Super Bowl each with the 49ers and Redskins, though he was de-activated for Super Bowl XXVI while with the Redskins.
+He won one Super Bowl each with the 49ers and Redskins, though he was deactivated for Super Bowl XXVI while with the Redskins.
+As of 2025, Millen is the only player in NFL history to have won Super Bowls with three different teams.

-During his NFL career, he was selected to play in one Pro Bowl (in 1988).
-Millen finished his 12 NFL seasons with 11 sacks and 9 interceptions, which he returned for 132 yards, and 8 fumble recoveries.
-He also returned 7 kickoffs for 72 yards.
-Tackles were not recorded at that time.
+During his NFL career, he was selected to play in the Pro Bowl in 1988.
+Millen finished his 12 NFL seasons with 11 sacks and nine interceptions, which he returned for 132 yards, and eight fumble recoveries.
+He also returned seven kickoffs for 72 yards.
+Tackles were not yet being officially recorded at that time.